 There are so many things I’m passionate about!
 Everything probably centers around creativity, creative problem solving, and living a life that’s satisfying.
 I knit, sew, garden, CrossFit, live frugally, keep a low-waste home, raise backyard chickens… all to live in a way that aligns with my values and makes me feel good on a deeper level!

 How did you learn to knit and sew?
-Any advice for someone who wants to learn?
+What advice do you have for someone who wants to learn?

-What inspired you to aim for zero-waste living?
+What inspired you to aim for zero-waste?
+What are a few ways you implement zero-waste living and why?

 Zero-waste makes sense for the future of humanity and specifically the world I hope to leave my children.
 Why add trash when we can accomplish the same things without trash?
 Dry beans don’t need a plastic bag, shampoo bars work just as well as plastic bottles, and a reusable fork is always nicer to eat with than a disposable one.
 Some things we have done that save the planet and lots of money include cloth diapers, kitchen rags instead of paper towels, growing our own food, mending our clothing, and thrift shopping.